comicrelief/smartfocus-email-template/README.md

 Between the ROWS START HERE comment and the ROWS END HERE comment rows can be added in different order.
 However, you'd always have the FOOTER row as last row and you'd normally begin with the PRE-HEADER and LOGO rows.
+For an easy start use the `cr-start.html` file and place any other row from the `cr.htm` file between the logo and footer rows.

 #### Where to copy and previewing:
 - open up your favourite text editor (just open up notepad if you're on a Windows machine)